BharathRajM/SemanticWeb/README.md

 ## Data

 * `Datasets` folder: it contains two datasets used to test the system, one containing 16 resumes and one containing 194 job proposals among which we want to find the best matches for each resume

+* `NER data` folder: it contains the data for BERT

 * `ESCO ttl files` folder: it contains the ESCO taxonomy turtle files used to extract the informetion